Western Australia Police Force

-The Western Australia Police Force, colloquially WAPOL, provides police services throughout the state of Western Australia, an area of 2.5 million square kilometres, the world's largest non-federated area of jurisdiction, with a population of 2.66 million, of which 2.11 million reside in the Perth Metropolitan Region.
+The Western Australia Police Force, colloquially WAPOL, provides police services throughout the state of Western Australia to a population of 2.66 million people, of which 2.11 million reside in the Perth Metropolitan Region.
+Western Australia has a land area of 2527013 km2, making it the world's largest non-federated area of jurisdiction.

 History

 Early history

-The genesis of the police was the appointment of a sheriff by Captain Stirling on 18 June 1829, as part of the proclamation of the Swan River Colony.
-The proclamation provided for the appointment of a sheriff having under his direction a high constable, constables, bailiffs and surveyors of highways.
-The sheriff still exists as an officer of the Western Australian Justice Department—no longer having jurisdiction over police or highways.
-The sheriff retains responsibility for enforcement of court judgments and the administration of jury service.
-Police continue to carry out sheriff and bailiff duties, particularly in remote country locations.
+The genesis of the police was the appointment of a Sheriff by Captain Stirling on 18 June 1829, as part of the proclamation of the Swan River Colony, charged with maintaining public order in Perth and Fremantle colonies.
+The proclamation provided for the appointment of a sheriff having under his direction a high constable, constables, bailiffs, and surveyors of highways.
+The Sheriff still exists as an officer of the Supreme Court of Western Australia (Department of Justice), but no longer has jurisdiction over police or highways.
+The Sheriff retains responsibility for enforcement of civil court judgments and the administration of jury service.
+Police do occasionally carry out Sheriff and Bailiff duties, particularly in remote country locations.

-Early colonial policemen were recruited by magistrates and worked part-time.
+Early colonial policemen were recruited by Magistrates and worked part-time, employed on a local, "as needed" basis.
 They were paid only for specific tasks, such as one shilling for serving a summons.
 By 1830, there were fifteen part-time constables in the state, of whom five worked in Perth.

-A mounted force was established in 1834, proving unpopular with citizens on the grounds that it was not efficient and was being paid out of their taxes for duties which the military should be performing.
-It was involved in the "Pinjarra Massacre", in which Captain Ellis, the police superintendent, was killed together with a large number of Aboriginal people.
-The first full-time constable for Perth was appointed in 1840.
+A Mounted Police troop was established in 1834 as the needs of the colony changed, in particular after the introduction of convicts.
+This troop proved unpopular with citizens due to the perception that it was not efficient and was being paid out of their taxes for duties which the military should be performing.
+In the same year as its establishment, the Mounted Police were involved in the Pinjarra Massacre during which a large number of Aboriginal people where killed and after which Captain Ellis, the police superintendent, died.

+In 1840, the first full-time constable for Perth was appointed.

-The Legislative Council passed a police ordinance in 1849 that outlined police powers and responsibilities.
-An organised police force was formally established in 1853.
+On 11 May 1849, the colony's Legislative Council passed a Police Ordinance which outlined police powers and responsibilities.
+The Ordinance noted that 'distinct general and town police forces' did not yet exist.

+Between 1849 and 1853, the police service in Western Australia existed in one form or another, whether based on the larger townships or created for special purposes, such as the Water Police and Convict Police.
+By, the mid-1850s, many colonists were petitioning the Colonial Secretary for a united force.